andrew/ultimate-awesome/README.md

 - [awesome-web-dev](https://github.com/sajmoni/awesome-web-dev) - A list of awesome tools, libraries and apps for web developers.
 - [awesome-References](https://github.com/sbywww/awesome-References) - 개발하면서 참고한 자료를 정리한 공간입니다.
 - [awesome-learning-101-9588](https://github.com/searchformyusername/awesome-learning-101-9588) - GitHub Repositories with Learning Resources.
-- [awesome-signs](https://github.com/serious-games-darmstadt/awesome-signs) - This repository represents an overview of our research in sign language recognition.
-Some of the linked repositories are private, so please contact me if there is interest in this data.
 - [top-prisme](https://github.com/servierhub/top-prisme) - PRISME Forum members on GitHub.
 - [awesome-kvs](https://github.com/sks147/awesome-kvs) - ⚡ A curated list of Key Value Stores and Databases .
 - [awesome-me](https://github.com/socheatsok78/awesome-me) - 🎉 A curated list of awesome things related to my personal uses.